KatherineMichel/setting-up-an-open-source-project/README.md

 ## Organizations

-Organization accounts are for code owned by groups (companies, OSS projects)
+Organization accounts are for code owned by groups (companies, OSS projects).

 * [About GitHub Organizations](https://help.github.com/articles/about-organizations)

 ## Teams

 Teams make permission management easier.
-A developer added to a team now has access to repos based on team access
+A developer added to a team now has access to repos based on team access.

 ## Projects